Boys in the community village – Photos by Mark Helyar

 Many of the lads displayed a natural flair for creativity.
 They produced incredible artwork and decorated their rooms with murals and newspaper chains.
 They would dance, sing, and perform at every opportunity, and, when asked, I seized the chance to co-ordinate SKCV’s dance program for a special event.

 The three-hour-long performance, which they also wanted me to MC, was pure energy on legs and stretched my scant command of Telegu to its limits!

 With hindsight, I was grateful for my vicious encounter with the young street lads.
 Raw, hurting, wild, they represented exactly the young people SKCV aims to help.
 Contrasted with the affection and warmth that greeted me every day at the community village, the difference could not have been more pronounced.
 The boys had a deep brotherly regard for one another and a healthy respect for the opportunity they’d been given.
 It was a privilege to share in their lives and stories.

-quit his job as artistic director of a successful UK regional touring theatre company last year, sold his house, his car and, in pursuit of a different kind of adventure, travelled to India and Sri Lanka for six months, engaging in a number of development projects.
+quit his job as artistic director of a successful UK regional touring theatre company last year, sold his house, his car, and, in pursuit of a different kind of adventure, traveled to India and Sri Lanka for six months, engaging in several development projects.
 Mark is currently writing a book about his experiences.